 - When completing your form, you are required to list six choices.
 You are encouraged to vary your preferences in order to maximize getting one of your choices.
-For example, do not list more than four preferences in the Quadrangle or more than one preference in New College House because those Houses will fill with first and second choice preferences (refer to Assignment Process below).
+For example, freshmen are not permitted to list more than three preferences in the Quadrangle or more than one preference in New College House because those Houses will fill with first and second choice preferences (refer to Assignment Process below).
 You may request a specific roommate of the same gender by coordinating your efforts and following the steps described below.
 If you are interested in Gender Neutral Housing, which means your room assignment is made without regard to gender, please read the policy and complete the steps within the application.

 - Housing Preference Request Forms must be submitted by May 2, 11:59 PM, EDT (Eastern Daylight Savings Time), in order to be considered in the first round of assignments.
 Those submitted after May 2 will be reviewed based on the date of receipt.
 The Housing Preference Request Form will be available through June 29.
 Anyone not submitting preferences will be assigned to any available space.

 - Freshmen may request one roommate.

 - Share your user name with your roommate and discuss your housing preferences because all room choices must match to be assigned together.
 Be aware that if you are applying to a Residential Program, both roommates must apply and be accepted into the program.

 - One roommate may then request the other by entering the roommate’s first and last names exactly as they appear on their housing form (Details step).